grz0zrg/ARM-ForthLite/README.md

 `riscos/fsprog` is a Forth source example that assemble a [64 bytes ARMv2 program](https://www.onirom.fr/wiki/codegolf/archismall/) and dump it as a runnable `out,ff8` file. (note : this program only works on certain early Acorn HW)

+`riscos/fsprog_wormholes` is a slightly more complex Forth source that assemble a [256 bytes ARMv2 program](https://www.onirom.fr/wiki/codegolf/wormholes/) and dump it as a runnable `out,ff8` file.

 Build with `make armflite`, see `Makefile` and `riscos` directory.

 This version skip spaces for convenience.